-Before playing this map, make sure you have 3 or 4 players if you're going to play for rounds.
-While you can do this with 2 players, it takes much longer to get everything.
+Before playing this map, make sure you have three or four players if you're going to play for rounds.
+While you can do this with two players, it takes much longer to get everything.

 Right off the bat, you and everyone are going to want to earn plenty of points, and it's best to use the standard Point Whore strategy for the first two rounds, with the addition of 1 step, which I will now share.